 Whatever the origin, the pattern is the same: the nervous system learns to override the body’s distress signals.
 Fatigue becomes fuel for more coffee.
 Anxiety becomes adrenaline for the next deadline.
 Sadness gets filed away for a “later” that never quite arrives.
 The emotional and physiological alarm system is suppressed, again and again, because suppression is what survival required.

 This is where the nervous system becomes central to understanding what’s happening.
-The autonomic nervous system—the same system that governs fight, flight, and freeze—is running continuously beneath the surface of every high-achieving woman’s workday.
+The autonomic nervous system—the same system that governs fight, flight, and freeze—is running continuously beneath the surface of every driven, ambitious woman’s workday.
 When that system is chronically activated by unprocessed stress and trauma, it doesn’t just produce anxiety.
 It produces inflammation.
 It disrupts the gut-brain axis.
 It suppresses immune function.
 It elevates cortisol in ways that damage sleep architecture, accelerate cellular aging, and trigger the kind of diffuse, hard-to-locate physical suffering that makes specialists scratch their heads.

 The Symptom Map: What the Body Is Trying to Say

-Not every physical symptom in a high-achieving woman is rooted in trauma, of course.
+Not every physical symptom in a driven, ambitious woman is rooted in trauma, of course.
 But in my clinical experience, certain presentations appear with striking frequency in women whose professional performance masks significant unprocessed pain.
 Recognizing these patterns is often the first step toward understanding what the body is actually communicating.

 Chronic migraines and tension headaches.
 The head that carries all the cognitive load, the jaw that braces against every high-stakes conversation, the neck and shoulders that have been held rigid for years—these are the physical architecture of chronic vigilance.
 For women with high-functioning anxiety, the nervous system rarely fully discharges.
 The tension accumulates, often manifesting exactly where it’s been held the longest.